-One of the trail sections in this segment is also open to horses.
-You can learn about that trail section by reading the hiking directions in this guide.
+Two of the trail sections in this segment are also open to horses.
+You can learn about those trail sections by reading the hiking directions in this guide.

 Eastbound travelers may choose to complete the eastern half of this segment by paddling the Yadkin from Elkin to Rockford or Pilot Mountain State Park.
-Look for directions for this option in the eastbound directions later in this guide.
+See the “Paddle Option” section later in this guide for more information.

 This trail segment is “actively under development” by the Elkin Valley Trails Association (EVTA) and local governments that have made completion of the MST a priority.
 Please contact EVTA (see contact information in the “Additional Information” section for this segment) to learn how you can get involved.